 Take the first step

 Saving $1,000 may seem like a lot, but every penny counts.
 If you save $20 a week, you’ll reach your $1,000 goal in a year.
 You can get there even faster if you put aside money you get as a bonus or an annual tax refund.
-Use our emergency savings worksheet to help you decide how much you want to set aside for your emergency savings and track your contributions.
+Use our emergency savings calculator to help you decide how much you want to set aside for your emergency savings.

 Once you’ve reached your emergency savings goal, it’s important that you don’t spend this money or account for it in your budget.
 Keep it somewhere safe but accessible, such as in a separate bank account.
 Only use this money for an emergency, and if you have to use it, save it again.